Ethan Brown (businessman)

-Ethan Walden Brown (born 1971) is an American executive, who is the founder, president and CEO of Beyond Meat.
+Ethan Walden Brown (born 1971) is an American executive who is the founder, president and CEO of Beyond Meat.
 Before founding Beyond Meat, Brown worked on alternative energy and electricity grid restructuring at the National Governors Association's Center for Best Practices before joining fuel cell manufacturer Ballard Power Systems.

 Early life and education

 Brown grew up in and near Washington, D.C., and also spent time during his childhood on his family's farm in Maryland.
-He is a graduate of The George School (Newtown, PA).
+He is a graduate of George School (Newtown, PA).

 Brown holds an undergraduate degree from Connecticut College, a Master of Public Policy degree from the University of Maryland School of Public Policy, a school founded by his father Dr. Peter G. Brown, and a Master of Business Administration from Columbia Business School in 2008.

 Career

 Early career

 Brown served as Vice Chairman of the Board at the National Hydrogen Association and Secretary of the U.S. Fuel Cell Council.